jim-michael/reimbursements/README.md

 - Employee can logout

-- Manager can login into the manager Homepage
+- Admin can login into the manager Homepage

-- Manager can view all the reimbursements
+- Admin can view all the reimbursements

-- Manager can filter the status
+- Admin can filter the status

-- Manager can approve/deny pending reimbursement request
+- Admin can approve/deny pending reimbursement request

-- Manager can view the receipt image
+- Admin can view the receipt image

-- Manager can log out
+- Admin can log out